PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 * debugging a problem that happens only outside of a debugger environment
 * finding yourself saying "but it works when running PyCharm"

 Starting on June 1, 2019, a built-in version of the debugger `imwatchingyou` has been shipping in every copy of PySimpleGUI.
 It's been largely downplayed to gauge whether or not the added code and the added feature and the use of a couple of keys, would mess up any users.
-Over 30,000 users have installed PySimpleGUI since then and there's not be a single Issue filed nor comment/complaint made, so seems safe enough to normal users... so far....
+Over 30,000 users have installed PySimpleGUI since then and there's not been a single Issue filed nor comment/complaint made, so seems safe enough to normal users... so far....

 So far no one has reported anything at all about the debugger.
 The assumption is that it is quietly lying dormant, waiting for you to press the `BREAK` or `CONTROL` + `BREAK` keys.
 It's odd no one has accidently done this and freaked out, logging an Issue.

-The plain PySimpleGUI module has a debugger builtin.
+The plain PySimpleGUI module has a debugger built-in.
 For the other ports, please use the package `imwatchingyou`.

 ## What is it?
 Why use it?
 What the heck?
 I already have an IDE.